LinkedInLearning/programming-with-go-modules-3270040/README.md

 # Programming with Go Modules
 This is the repository for the LinkedIn Learning course `Programming with Go Modules`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+While modules are crucial to how Go programs are built, it’s difficult to find a comprehensive overview that gives the subject its proper due.
+In this course, designed uniquely for intermediate programmers looking to further their understanding of the Go module system, instructor Vladimir Vivien shows you the fundamental skills and technical know-how required to start developing and publishing Go modules on your own.
+Along the way, learn how to reuse module packages, publish modules, release versioned modules, and more.
+By the end of this course, you’ll be ready to take your Go skills to the next level and boost your programming career.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.